Jackiimaneno/jackson_wellasy/README.md

 If you have any suggestion to improve my exercise, an idea for a new exercise, or notice an issue with an exercise, please feel free to face me and open an issue after thoroughly reading my Exercise project.

 ## Much appreciation to:
-The Odin Project, houseplan.net (America's Best House Plan) hence their education,manual training guides and resources push me where i am now.
+The Odin Project, house plan.net (America's Best House Plan) hence their education,manual training guides and resources push me where i am right now.